Inflation in India

-Inflation rate in India was 1.55% as of July 2025, as per the Indian Ministry of Statistics and Programme Implementation.
-This represents a modest reduction from the previous figure of 5.69% for December 2023.
-CPI for the months of January, February and March 2024 are 5.10, 5.09 and 4.85 respectively.
+Inflation rate in India was 0.71% as of November 2025, as per the Indian Ministry of Statistics and Programme Implementation.
+This represents a slight increase from the record low of 0.25% observed in October 2025.
+CPI for the months of July, August and September 2025 were 1.55, 2.50 and 2.90 respectively.

 Inflation rates in India are usually quoted as changes in the Consumer Price Index (CPI), for all commodities.

 Many developing countries use changes in the consumer price index (CPI) as their central measure of inflation.
-In India, CPI (combined) is declared as the new standard for measuring inflation (April 2014).
+In India, CPI (combined) was declared as the new standard for measuring inflation in April 2014.
 CPI numbers are typically measured monthly, and with a significant lag, making them unsuitable for policy use.
 India uses changes in the CPI to measure its rate of inflation.

 The WPI measures the price of a representative basket of wholesale goods.
 In India, this basket is composed of three groups: Primary Articles (22.62% of total weight), Fuel and Power (13.15%) and Manufactured Products (64.23%).
 Food Articles from the Primary Articles Group account for 15.26% of the total weight.
-The most important components of the Manufactured Products Group are, Food products (19.12%); Chemicals and Chemical products (12%); Basic Metals, Alloys and Metal Products (10.8%); Machinery and Machine Tools (8.9%); Textiles (7.3%) and Transport, Equipment and Parts (5.2%).
+The most important components of the Manufactured Products Group are Food products (19.12%); Chemicals and Chemical products (12%); Basic Metals, Alloys, and Metal Products (10.8%); Machinery and Machine Tools (8.9%); Textiles (7.3%) and Transport, Equipment and Parts (5.2%).

 WPI numbers were typically measured weekly by the Ministry of Commerce and Industry.
 This makes it more timely than the lagging and infrequent CPI statistic.
 However, since 2009 it has been measured monthly instead of weekly.

 Issues

-The challenges in developing economy are many, especially when in context of the monetary policy with the Central Bank, the inflation and price stability phenomenon.
-There has been a universal argument these days when monetary policy is determined to be a key element in depicting and controlling inflation.
+The challenges in a developing economy are many, especially in the context of monetary policy, the Central Bank, and the phenomena of inflation and price stability.
+There has been a universal argument recently that monetary policy is a key element in depicting and controlling inflation.
 The Central Bank works on the objective to control and have a stable price for commodities.
-A good environment of price stability happens to create saving mobilisation and a sustained economic growth.
+A good environment of price stability creates saving mobilisation and sustained economic growth.

 The former Governor of RBI C. Rangarajan points out that there is a long-term trade-off between output and inflation.
-He adds on that short-term trade-off happens to only introduce uncertainty about the price level in future.
+He adds that short-term trade-off happens to only introduce uncertainty about the price level in future.
 There is an agreement that the central banks have aimed to introduce the target of price stability while an argument supports it for what that means in practice.